-Why are other parts of WA not included?
+Why are other parts of WA not included in the program?

 The Targeted Regional WA MenW Outbreak Response is being implemented in response to an observed increase in Men W cases in central Australia.
-The communities being vaccinated are those with close links to communities in central Australia where people have become ill from meningococcal disease.
+The communities being vaccinated are those with close cultural links to communities in central Australia where people have become ill from meningococcal disease.
+Also included are parts of the Goldfields and Midwest where there have been cases of MenW in Aboriginal children since October, 2017.
 Other parts of WA are not currently affected by this outbreak.